 I don’t want to write some weird, pretentious essay about the intricacies of Jethro Tull’s technical style and expertise.
 I just really like the music.
 I have endless memories of road trips, art projects and isolated brooding with Jethro Tull as the soundtrack.
 Although I have a dog named Tull and a son named Ian, I’m not some insane Jethro Tull cultist.
 I have no delusions about the musicians themselves.
 In 2000, with a little help I had the privilege of meeting Ian Anderson back stage after a concert at Deer Valley, near Park City Utah.
 Ian wasn’t a magical Rock God but just a regular guy who plays the flute.
 Music is an art and Ian Anderson is just my favorite artist.

-Posted in Art and tagged Aqualung, Art, ian anderson, Jethro Tull, music, Music, Rock, Rock and Roll by maroonbeard with no comments yet.
+Posted in Art and tagged Aqualung, Art, ian anderson, Jethro Tull, music, Rock, Rock and Roll by maroonbeard with no comments yet.

 What will you do when the label comes off and the plastic’s all melted and the chrome has gone soft?